 It is also a protective and healing symbol.

-Eye of Horus tattoos symbolism: Restoring one’s health, protection against death and disease.
+Eye of Horus tattoos symbolize restoring one’s health and protection.

 Bastet Sketch Tattoos

-Bastet is one of the most famous godesses in the Egyptian mythological pantheon.
+Bastet is one of the most famous goddesses in the Egyptian mythological pantheon.

 With the head of a cat, she is a favorite because of the ancient Egyptian tie to cat worship.

 If you are someone who can’t get enough feline company, consider an homage in the form of a Bastet sketch tattoo.